usharesoft/appcenter-docs/apis/en/source/pages/os/os_getAll.rst

 Retrieves all the operating system registered on the platform.

-A list of :ref:`distribution-object` objects are returned.
+A list of :ref:`distribprofile-object` objects are returned.

 You can use a ``search criteria`` to retrieve a subset of these operating systems.